Larsen00/NES-notes/Prompt.md

     - Emphasize things that are likely exam-relevant

 After I upload the slides, start on the first slide with content using this scheme.
+Remember to only write notes for 1 slide at a time and be detailed about it.
+For slides such as the first that dont have any real content, just skip it but write what you have skipped.